Find your funds: what to consider when borrowing for home improvements

 Do I have equity in my home?

 Equity is the current value of our home minus what we still owe on our mortgage.
-That value builds over time as we pay on our mortgage (and home prices stay steady or go up).
+That value builds over time as we pay on our mortgage and can also increase if home prices go up.
 If we have enough equity, we may be able to use it to pay for the improvements we want to do.
-(More on this later)
+Options like a home equity loan or a home equity line of credit (HELOC) can allow us to tap into that value, often with lower interest rates than other types of financing.
+It’s a good idea to estimate how much equity you have before exploring these home improvement financing options, so you know what may be available to you.

 Do I have good credit?